-Device Name - A name that must be unique among all devices on the BACnet internetwork.

-- Description Optional information not included in the device name. - Location An optional value that describes the controller's physical location. - Device Instance A number that identifies the controller on the internetwork.
+- Device Name A name that must be unique among all devices on the BACnet internetwork. - Description Optional information not included in the device name. - Location An optional value that describes the controller's physical location. - Device Instance A number that identifies the controller on the internetwork.
 The device instance must be unique on the internetwork and in the range from 0-4,194,302.
 The device instance is assigned by the BACnet system designer.
-The default device instance on KMDigital controllers is 124 and must be changed to a unique number to avoid conflict with other devices. - Number APDU Retries Indicates the maximum number of retries that an APDU (Application Layer Data Unit) is retransmitted. - APDU Timeout Indicates the time (in milliseconds) between retransmissions of an APDU requiring an acknowledgment for which no acknowledgment has been received
+The default device instance on KMDigital controllers is 124 and must be changed to a unique number to avoid conflict with other devices. - Number APDU Retries Indicates the maximum number of retries that an APDU (Application Layer Data Unit) is retransmitted. - APDU Timeout Indicates the time (in milliseconds) between retransmissions of an APDU requiring an acknowledgment for which no acknowledgment has been received - APDU Seg.
+Timeout The Segment Timeout property indicates the time (in milliseconds) between retransmissions of an APDU segment.

-Parameters available for a BACnet MS/TP connection (active through the SubLAN B port):
+Parameters avaiable for a BACnet MS/TP connection (active through the SubLAN B port):